Words by Theodora Sutcliffe

 Salvatore at Playboy takes Salvatore's liquid history obsession to the next level, with what's probably the best selection of vintage spirits in the world.
 His cocktail list includes the world's oldest Negroni, a Gin Cocktail made using a genever from the year Jerry Thomas first published the recipe, a White Lady with period spirits, and more.

-He's proud to have created a drink that briefly held the Guinness World Record for most expensive cocktail, and remains the world's oldest cocktail.
-The ingredients, including a 1788 cognac and a 1770 Kümmel, have a combined age of more than seven centuries.
+He's proud to have created a drink that briefly held the Guinness World Record for most expensive cocktail with ingredients including a 1788 cognac.

 Making the worlds most expensive and oldest cocktail Salvatore’s Legacy in 2012